hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ### Features:
 - Color Customization: Users can choose from millions of colors or set schedules for light changes according to the time of day and mood, enhancing the ambiance of any room.
 - Energy Efficiency: Utilizing energy-saving LED technology, the LightSphere offers long-lasting illumination while maintaining a low power consumption rate.
-- Remote Control System: The user-friendly interface enables control via a smartphone app or through voice command, allowing for remote operation from anywhere in the house.
+- Remote Control System: The user-friendly interface enables control via an FCRT suit or through voice command, allowing for remote operation from anywhere in the house.
 - Mood Settings: Pre-programmed mood settings adapt the lighting to various activities, such as reading, relaxation, or entertaining, transforming the atmosphere instantaneously.

 ### Common Uses: